 A third force driving the Mandela effect is suggestibility, the tendency to believe what others suggest to be true.
 When misinformation is introduced, it can actually compromise the fidelity of an existing memory.
 This is exactly why in a court of law an attorney can object to ‘leading questions’ that suggest a specific answer.
 In short, the leading question: ‘Do you remember the 1990s film Shazaam that starred Sinbad as a genie?’ not only suggests that such a film actually exists, but could even insert a false memory of having viewed it.

 Although it might be tempting to believe that the Mandela effect is evidence that parallel realities exist or that our universe is a glitchy simulation, a true scientist must test his or her alternative hypothesis by trying to disprove it.
 In light of known cognitive phenomena that can give rise to shared false memories, it’s highly unlikely that some of us are actually from an alternative universe crossing timelines with the present one.
 Nonetheless, the Mandela effect is still a fascinating case study in the quirks of human memory.
-For those who love thinking about how the mind works, it is perhaps even an example of the truth being stranger than fiction.Make a donation
+For those who love thinking about how the mind works, it is perhaps even an example of the truth being stranger than fiction.Support Aeon: make a one-off donation